 Healthcare can be complicated, and extra costs can hide behind words like copays, coinsurance, and deductibles.
 But when you know how Medicare works, you can better choose which plan is best for you.
-If these Medicare terms have you confused, here’s a primer, plus the Medicare costs for 2020.
+There are new Medicare costs for 2022, inlcuding a new standard Part B premium of $170.10.
+Here’s a primer on Medicare copays, coinsurance, and deductibles, plus the new Medicare costs for 2022.

 A copay, or copayment, is a predetermined, flat fee you pay for healthcare services at the time you receive care.
 For example, when you visit the doctor, purchase prescription drugs, or visit the hospital, you may be asked to pay before you receive your healthcare.